 It has an excellent collection of works from Flemish and Belgian artists, including Jan van Eyck, Hans Memling, Gerard David, and Hugo van der Goes.

-It’s a great way to see both the masters and contemporary Belgian artists in one very manageable collection.
+It’s a great way to see both the masters and contemporary Belgian artists.
+We found the collection big enough to be interesting but not so big that it was unmanageable.

 Groeninge Museum is included on the Bruges Museum Card.

-St John’s Hospital is one of the oldest preserved hospital buildings in Europe, now operating as a museum with masterpieces by Flemish artist Hans Memling.
+St John’s Hospital is one of the oldest preserved hospital buildings in Europe.
+It is now operating as a museum with masterpieces by Flemish artist Hans Memling.

-I really enjoyed strolling around the building.
-There are soaring timber ceilings, stone arches, and some very curious displays.
+The space is really interesting, with soaring timber ceilings, stone arches, and some striking displays.

-The section on the history of diseases was fascinating, and the stories from the hospital explain the dedication that went into caring for patients.
+The section on the history of diseases was fascinating, and the hospital stories about the dedication that went into caring for patients were heartwarming.

 The highlight is the collection of Hans Memling’s artwork, in particular, his four realistic landscapes, which were commissioned especially for the hospital.
-The other highlight is the magnificent altar piece, beautifully presented in a dramatic glass case.
+Don’t miss the magnificent altarpiece, beautifully presented in a dramatic glass case.

 St John’s Hospital is included on the Bruges Museum Card.

-However, there is a paid museum (included on the Bruges Museum Card) which contains a host of interesting artwork.
+However, there is a paid museum in the church (included on the Bruges Museum Card) which contains a host of interesting artwork.

-The most important is undoubtedly the marble statue of Madonna and Child by Michelangelo.
+The one no one wants to miss is the marble statue of Madonna and Child by Michelangelo.

 It was initially designed for the Siena Cathedral.
 However, it was purchased by a wealthy family who shipped it out to Bruges.
 It’s one of the few Michelangelo sculptures to leave Italy.